THE CONCEPTION OF THE SHOW

 The Tribe was eventually cancelled due to network interference who deemed that the show was no longer fitting into their, at the time, ‘child friendly’ agenda (curse you Channel Five!), which saw the Mall Rats finally ending their journey on a cliffhanger as they escaped the devastation of a new virus and set off into the unknown.
 You could see a lot of the influence of this network agenda in the final two series and how a lot of the themes – that the show never used to shy away from – were now handled with kid gloves and glossed over with simple terms.

 Despite all this, the show was undoubtedly a major success.
-Spanning 5 televised series having aired worldwide, a ‘kinda connected, but not really’ younger spin-off series in the form of The New Tomorrow, various books – including the official series continuation novels A New World and A New Dawn, not to mention all the merchandise, music and tours, The Tribe, created by Raymond Thompson and Harry Duffin, is one hell of an unforgettable 260 episode ride.
+Spanning 5 televised series having aired worldwide, a ‘kinda connected, but not really’ younger spin-off series in the form of The New Tomorrow, various books – including the official series continuation novels, A New Dawn, A New World, and (R)Evolution – not to mention all the merchandise, music and tours, The Tribe, created by Raymond Thompson and Harry Duffin, is one hell of an unforgettable 260 episode ride.

 LOOK INTO THE FUTURE…